travelping/tetrapak/README.md

     build.version :: string()

 This option describes what goes into the `vsn` field of the application resource file.
-A format-string like syntax is used to pull information from the VCS (like git).
+A format-string-like syntax is used to pull information from the VCS (like git).
 The directives are:

     ~~       -- a literal ~